Tuesday, October 16, 2018

 Missouri Sister Island:

 The name is an oxymoron: it's not an island, and it's not in Missouri.
 Sitting inside a sweeping 'S' bend of the river northwest of Cairo, this piece of Illinois has found itself on the Missouri side.
-Thanks to the crazy geography, the river actually flows to the northwest here -- and Missouri is east of Illinois.
-Yes, it's all rather confusing.
+Thanks to the crazy geography, the river flows to the northwest here -- and Missouri is east of Illinois.
+Yes, it's all somewhat confusing.

 Compiled by Dr. Neil Gale, Ph.D.